zephyrproject-rtos/zephyr/samples/net/lwm2m_client/README.rst

 - :file:`overlay-queue.conf`
   This overlay config can be added to enable LWM2M Queue Mode support.

+- :file:`overlay-tickless.conf`
+   This overlay config can be used to stop LwM2M engine for periodically interrupting socket polls.
+It can have significant effect on power usage on certain devices.

 Build the lwm2m-client sample application like this:

 .. zephyr-app-commands::